Sigma117/CSG_Shop_Base/README.md

 This Databse was Designed and Tested for PostgresSQL 9.4

-If you use this basedate please refer us
+If you use this basedate please cite us.